50 Strategic Interview Questions to Ask Candidates in 2025

 Behavioral Interview Questions

-Behavioral interview questions are designed to assess a candidate’s past experiences and actions, providing insight into their personality, problem-solving capabilities, and capacity to address real-life scenarios.
+Behavioral interview questions are designed to assess a candidate’s past experiences and actions, providing insight into their personality, problem-solving capabilities, candidate’s confidence, and capacity to address real-life scenarios.
 When asking these questions, it is important to consider specific examples of the candidate’s past behavior and the results of their actions, in addition to their approach to problem-solving, working with others, and handling pressure.

 Open-ended questions can be used to gain further insight into a candidate’s past experiences, such as the most interesting project they have worked on or the biggest challenges they faced in their current or past job.
 By evaluating the candidate’s response to these inquiries, you can learn how they handle challenging situations and gain a better understanding of their emotional intelligence, work environment preferences, and their ability to handle the most interesting project they’ve encountered.